On the maximum of the weighted binomial sum $(1+a)^{-r}\sum_{i=0}^{r}\binom{m}{i}a^{i}$: Introduction

+A sequence $(a_0,a_1,\dots,a_d)$ of real numbers is \textit{unimodal} if $a_0 \leq a_1 \leq \dots \leq a_{j-1} \leq a_j \geq a_{j+1}\geq \dots \geq a_d$, for some $j$.
+Unimodal sequences occur frequently in mathematics.
+For example, the $n$-th row of Pascal's triangle $\binom{n}{0},\binom{n}{1},\dots, \binom{n}{n}$ is unimodal as is its generalization $\binom{n}{0}_{q},\binom{n}{1}_{q},\dots, \binom{n}{n}_{q}$ of $q$-binomial coefficients for $q \geq 0$.
+However, proving unimodality is often difficult and various tools, including algebra, analysis, probability, and combinatorics, have been used to establish the unimodality of a given sequence.
+We refer to~\cite{stanley1989log, brenti1989unimodal, brenti1994update,MR3409348} for a broad overview of the subject.
+If a unimodal sequence is not symmetric, then natural questions are whether the peak is unique and where it is located.
+These questions are not easy to answer in general.

-In their work, they determined that the sequence $\{f_{m}(r)\}_{r=0}^m$ is unimodal and find the peak location and peak value.
+The motivation for the present work is a recent result of Glasby and Paseman~\cite{glasby2022maximum}, who considered the following weighted binomial sum In their work, they show that the sequence $\{f_{m}(r)\}_{r=0}^m$ is unimodal with a unique peak at $r = \lfloor \frac{m}{3}\rfloor +1$ for $m\in\Zge\setminus\{0,3,6,9,12\}$.
 Their motivation for determining these properties comes from the fact that the sequence appears in coding theory and information theory \cite{robert1990ash}.
-Namely, it is desirable for a linear code to have large rate (to communicate a lot of information) and large minimal distance (to correct many errors).
+Namely, it is desirable for a linear code to have a large rate (to communicate a lot of information) and a large minimal distance (to correct many errors).
 Thus, for a linear code with parameters $[n, k, d]$, it is desirable that both $k/n$ and $d/n$ are large.
 The case when $kd/n$ is large was studied in~\cite{alizadeh2022sequences}.
 A Reed-Muller code $\mathrm{RM}(r, m)$ has $n = 2^m$, $k =\sum_{i=0}^{r}\binom{m}{i}$ and $d = 2^{m-r}$~\cite{ling2004coding}, and hence $kd/n = f_{m}(r)$.

-In the present work, we consider a natural generalization of the above sequence.
-Let $a \in \mathbb{R}_{> 0}$.
-Let
+We consider a natural generalization of the above sequence.
+Let $a \in \mathbb{R}_{> 0}$ and let